anyproto/docs/anytype-basics/object-editor/create-an-object.md

 On the bottom left hand corner you will see a grey circle with a white "+" inside.&#x20;

-This plus sign is the magic butting to create a new object at any time.&#x20;
+This plus sign is the magic button to create a new object at any time.&#x20;

 From there you will have the default choices of types to select, and you can also search through your other types.